EvolutionX-10/discordbot/README.md

 ## Contributing

-To contribute to this repository, feel free to fork the repository and make your own changes.
+To contribute to this repository, feel free to fork the repository and make changes.
 Once you have made your changes, you can submit a pull request.
 A change should have a valid reason, and features should be added only if it's basic.

 1. Fork the repository and select the **main** branch.